Use Mendix Data Storage APIs to Build Reusable Microflow Actions

 • Retrieves all data using the Mendix API Core.retrieveOQLDataTable()

 • Loops through all columns of a record and copies the column value to an attribute with the same name.
-If an attribute with a column name does not exist, a message is printed, and the loop continues
+If an attribute with the specified column name does not exist, a message is printed and the loop continues

 • The Mendix object created is added to the list to be returned